leoisl/paper_pandora2020_analyses/README.md

 recall value in `[0, 1]`), and it rewards tools finding more alleles of a variant.

 For more details, please see the paper manuscript.

+## Sequencing-technology-dependent analyses

+These folders/files refer to sequencing-technology-dependent analyses, present in the folders `illumina_analysis`, `illumina_analysis_with_filters`, `nanopore_analysis`, and `nanopore_analysis_with_filters`.
+For details about the filters applied in these results, see Methods section in the paper manuscript.

 ## enrichment_of_FPs